gingantic/pastein/README.md

 ## 📖 Usage

 1. Visit the website in your web browser.
-2. Register a new account or log in with an existing account.
+2. You can register an account or log in or just leave it.
 3. Create, view, edit, and delete pastes.
-4. Manage your profile and upload a profile picture.
+4. You can manage your profile and upload a profile picture.

 ## 📋 TODO List

 Here are some planned features and improvements for Pastein:

-- [ ] The Last 24 Hours Pastes.
 - [ ] Improve the UI/UX.
 - [ ] Admin Panels.
 - [ ] Optimize database queries for better performance.
 - [ ] Create an API for external integration (e.g., third-party apps).
+- [ ] Syntax Highlighting.

 ## 🤝 Contributing